 Effective Grassroots Marketing Strategy Drives Customer Trial and Engagement.
 DAVIDsTEA uses a field-based marketing approach ir addition to social media to build brand awareness and drive customers to our stores.
 One aspect of this effort is our events sponsorship group, which we believe is a differentiated capability and allows us to create excitement for our brand by engaging directly in the communities around our stores and drive store visits by offering product samplings and beverage coupons.
-In the last 12 months, we engaged with over 350,000 people through more than 1,500 events.
+In the last 12 months, we participated in approximately 2,000 events that more than one million people attended.
 We also have a strong social media platform that is distinguished from peers by our high level of customer engagement.
-We believe that our ability to build brand awareness is largely driven by our grassroots marketing strategy and our stron social media platform.
+We believe that our ability to build brand awareness is largely driven by our grassroots marketing strategy and our strong social media platform.

 Versatile Store Model with Compelling Store Economics.
 Our stores have been successful in a variety of geographic regions, population densities and real estate venues.
-The success of our stores with consumers is underscored, in part, by our comparable sales growth, which has been positive for the past 21 consecutive quarters.
+The success of our stores with consumers is underscored, in part, by our comparable sales growth, which has been positive for the past 22 consecutive quarters.
 We have proven our concept across Canada, where we believe there remains significant growth opportunity.
 Our average unit is approximately 850 square feet, although our store format allows us to be flexible so that we can get the most desirable location.
-Our units in Canada averaged four-wall EBITDA margins in excess of 30% in fiscal 2013.
+Our units in Canada averaged four-wall Adjusted EBITDA margins in excess of 30% in fiscal 2014.
 Our new stores in Canada have historically averaged a cash-on-cash payback period of approximately two years.
-We opened our first store in the United States in 2011 and we believe the early results recorded over the last two years demonstrate the potential of our brand and retail concept.
-For our new stores i the United States, we target a cash-on-cash payback of approximately three years, rather than the two we have historically achieved for our Canadian stores.
+We opened our first store in the United States ir 2011 and we believe the experience over the last two years demonstrates the potential of our brand and retail concept.
+For our new stores in th United States, we target a cash-on-cash payback of approximately three years, rather than the two we have historically achieved for our Canadian stores.
 Our ability to achieve this target is dependent on our ability to increase brand awareness in the United States and to leverage economies of scale in our U.S. distribution channel as we increase our U.S. store base.
 We believe the strong results we continue to experience in North America underscore our growth opportunity.